AIP Cinnamon Raisin Breakfast Loaf

 - Preheat the oven to 350 F (177 C).
 Line a 2 lb (1 kg) loaf pan with parchment paper and set aside.
 (Leave some overhanging to use as “handles” to lift the loaf easily out of the pan.)

-- In a large bowl, combine the coconut flour, tapioca flour, cinnamon, baking powder, baking soda, and salt.
+- In a large bowl, combine the coconut flour, tapioca flour, cinnamon powder, baking powder, baking soda, and salt.

 - In a separate bowl, whisk to combine the coconut sugar, coconut oil, applesauce, coconut milk, and gelatin eggs.